zerovm/zerovm-cli/doc/zar-json.rst

 -------------------------

-This section describes the runtime behavior of your ZAR: which groups of nodes to create and which nexe to invoke for each.
+This section describes the runtime behavior of your ZAR: which groups of nodes to create and which :term:`nexe` to invoke for each.
 The ``groups`` key is a list of individual groups.
-Each group has these keys:
+Each group has these
+keys:

 ``name``
   The name of this group.
 You use reference this name when you connect a group of nodes to another group.

 ``path``
-  Path to the nexe that all nodes in this group will execute.
+  Path to the :term:`nexe` that all nodes in this group will execute.
   You will typically specify this as :file:`file://{image}:{nexe}`, which means that the nexe is found in the system image called ``image`` under the name ``nexe``.
 The path to the nexe is relative to the root of the system image.

 ``args``
-  Command line arguments that will be passed to the nexe.
+  Command line arguments that will be passed to the :term:`nexe`.

 ``devices``
   List of devices that this group need.
 Each device has a ``name``